eamonnbell/teaching/hum_syllabus.md

 ## Attendance

-Attendance at scheduled class meetings, quizzes and examinations is a requirement of this course, and will be recorded regularly.
+Attendance at scheduled class meetings, quizzes and examinations is a requirement of this course, and will be recorded regularly at the start of class meetings.

 The entire attendance element of the grade is awarded automatically; more than two unexcused absences from scheduled class meetings will result in the deduction of 2% (i.e. 20% of the grade element) of the final grade for each additional absence, up to a maximum of 10% (i.e. 100% of the grade element).